Canon 6D vs Nikon D7100

 It is notable that the 6D offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 6D and the D7100 have been discontinued, but can regularly be found used on eBay.
 The 6D was replaced by the Canon 6D Mark II, while the D7100 was followed by the Nikon D7200.

 Review summary: Canon 6D vs Nikon D7100

-So what is the bottom line?
-Is the Canon 6D better than the Nikon D7100 or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 6D or the Nikon D7100 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better low-light sensitivity: Requires less light for good images (0.9 stops ISO advantage).